Cost of Attendance

 - reasonable costs for eligible study abroad programs.

-The net price is an estimate of the actual cost a student must pay to cover their education expenses in a single academic year.
+Net price is an estimate of the out-of-pocket costs that a student must pay for their education expenses in one academic year.
 It is the cost of attendance minus any grants and scholarships a student receives.

 Federal Financial Aid Estimator